 Throughout this guide I’ll be referring to it simply as the Amazon Fire TV Stick but this means they’ll work identical on the Fire TV or Fire TV Cube too.

-Server selection is neatly packaged into categories making it easy to pick from individual countries or specialist usage servers such as P2P, Double-VPN, Dedicated IP or Onion over VPN.
+Server selection is neatly packaged into categories making it easy to pick from individual countries or specialist usage servers such as P2P, Double-VPN, Dedicated IP or Obfuscated Servers.

-We found the NordVPN app worked well for unblocking the most popular services.
+We found the NordVPN app to offer a reliable connection speed and it worked well for unblocking the most popular services.
 All servers unblock American Netflix so if you want to enhance your Netflix catalogue you’re sorted.

 They also work well for unblocking other popular Amazon apps such as ITV Hub, TV Player, NBC Sports, SonyLiv and a whole host more.
 BBC iPlayer works too when viewed via a web browser app such as Silk Browser (Internet) or Firefox.